-- slowly pour the milk in and whisk till you have a smooth, thick paste (cook whisking continually for 3-4 minutes to cook out the flour)
+- slowly pour the milk in and whisk till you have a smooth, thick sauce (cook whisking continually for 3-4 minutes to cook out the flour)

 - reduce heat to medium/low

-- add spinach and place the lid on the pot for a minute (500g / 1 pound is a lot but just cram it all into the pot)
+- add spinach and place the lid on the pot for a minute or two (500g / 1 pound is a lot but just cram it all into the pot)

-- remove the lid and mix spinach through the sauce (the moisture from the spinach releases into the sauce)
+- repeat step 7 once or twice with a 2 minute interval (the moisture from the spinach releases into the sauce)

-- when it is about 3/4 wilted turn the heat off and add the cheese
+- when the spinach is wilted add the cheese

-- mix the cheese through the spinach until the sauce is coating all of the wilted spinach
+- mix the cheese through the spinach until the cheese has melted and sauce is coating all of the wilted spinach

 - serve and enjoy!